skooter500/GE1-2021-2022/README.md

 What is happening:
-- The red tank has a script attached that has radius and numWaypoints fields that control the generation of waypoints in a circle around it.
+- The red tank has a script attached called AITank that has radius and numWaypoints fields that control the generation of waypoints in a circle around it.
+These waypoints will be stored in a List.
+(Like an ArrayList in Java).
 It draws sphere gizmos so you can see where the waypoints will be.
-- The red tank will follow the waypoints starting at the 0th one and looping back when it reaches the last waypoint.
+- The red tank will move from waypoint to waypoint starting at the 0th one and looping back when it reaches the last waypoint.
 - The red tank prints the messages using the Unity GUI system to indicate:
     - Whether the blue tank is in front or behind
     - Whether the front tank is inside a 45 degree FOV
     - Use the [Unity reference](unityref.md) to figure out what API's to call!

+I suggest you work on these tasks:

+### Task 1

+Add code to OnDrawGizmos in the script AITank.cs to draw gizmos for the waypoints.
+Use sin and cod to calculate the waypoints.
+Don't add them to the list here, just draw a sphere gizmos at the position where each waypoint should be

+### Task 2

+Write code in Awake that populates the waypoints List with the waypoints.
+Use a for loop, sin, cos and ```transform.TransformPoint```.

+### Task 3

+Write code in Update to move the AITank towards the current waypoint.
+When it comes within 1 unit of the waypoint, you should advance to the next waypoint.
+You can use transform.Translate, transform.Rotate, transform.position =, transform.rotation = Quaternion.LookRotation.
+Look up the Unity documentation to see what these API's do

+### Task 4
+Write code in Update to print whether the player tank is in front or or behind the AI tank

+### Task 5
+Write code in Update to print whether the player tank is inside a 45 degree FOV of the AI tank and whether the player tank is in range of the AI tank.
+In range means that the player tank is < 10 units away from the AI tank

 You will use the following API's in your solution: